sarahdobson/ficam-arch/_services/11_identity.md

 organization to establish, maintain, and terminate identities.

 An **IDENTITY** is the set of characteristics (also called *attributes*) that describe an individual.
-Individuals have unique identities depending on the context:
+Individuals have unique identities, or personas, depending on the context:

-* Your identity within the context of the Department of Motor Vehicles (DMV) is different from your identity within the context of your bank.
+* Your identity at the Department of
+Motor Vehicles (DMV) is different from your identity at your bank.
 * A person who is both a government contractor and an Army Reservist has two identities, one in each context.
-These identities are often called *personas*.

 Identities change and evolve (you may get a promotion, change your hair color, or receive additional